c6o/docs/content/concepts/monetization.md

 ## Revenue

-Revenue is managed via Stripe, and every developer that wishes to monetize an application will need to setup a Stripe account and link it with their CodeZero account.
+Revenue is managed via Stripe, and every developer that wishes to monetize an application will need to set up a Stripe account and link it with their CodeZero account.

 Revenue earned through the CodeZero marketplace will then be deposited to your stripe account after a short holding period.